 There is a charming but small dining area in the traditional stube style inside, but it’s best to grab a table outside to take in the views and keep an eye on the kids as they enjoy the nearby playground, zip line and pygmy goats.
 Don’t miss the kaiserschmarrn, with plums and rose petals.
 Franz prepares this traditional dessert tableside on a wood-burning stove.
 It’s entertaining and delicious!

 After a fun day exploring the Alpe di Siusi, you can return to Ortesei on the gondola or stay and enjoy the solitude at the luxurious Alpina Dolomites.
 This five-star wellness hotel is a modern interpretation of an alpine ski lodge.
 The views are dramatic and the remote location is peaceful and serene.
 The Alpina Dolomites has amenities for families, including a mini-club, family sauna, family suites, and a ski school just steps away.
 Parents will enjoy the world-class spa with a large menu of services and a variety of saunas.

 The indoor/outdoor pool is the perfect place to relax after a day of hiking or skiing.
 Afterward, watch the sun set on the Dolomites from your balcony, with the sound of cowbells pealing through the quiet.
 The contrast between the rose-colored illuminated stone and the shaded meadow and forest below is spectacular.

 Italy travel with kids is our specialty!
-Our Family Vacation Consultants can book the best accommodations, recommend activities, create a custom itinerary and more.
-Click to send us a request >
+Our Family Travel Advisors can book the best accommodations, recommend activities, create a custom itinerary and more.
+Click to send us a request!

 Editor’s Note: Ciao Bambino was hosted by the Sudtirol Tourism Board.
 As always, our opinions are our own.
 Photos by Denise Smith except where noted.